List of Power Rangers Ninja Storm characters: Hunter Bradley

-Hunter later became the head instructor at the Thunder Academy, after Lothor stole his Ranger powers.
-He maintains a friendly rivalry with Shane.
+Hunter Bradley is the Crimson Thunder Ranger played by Adam Tuominen and voiced by Scott McShane in the Power Rangers: Super Legends video game.
+He is the older brother of Blake Bradley, the Navy Thunder Ranger.
+Hunter pilots the Crimson Insectizord and his specialized weapon is the Crimson Blaster.
+Initially brooding and standoffish, Hunter eventually learns the value of friendship and teamwork outside of himself.
+In the series finale, Hunter becomes the head instructor at the Thunder Academy.

 When Lothor returned from the Abyss of Evil during Power Rangers Dino Thunder, Hunter teamed up with Blake and Cam to recover the Thunder and Samurai Powers from the Abyss.
-They freed the mind-controlled Wind Rangers, and teamed up with the Dino Rangers to face Lothor and Mesogog's combined forces, in which he and Blake fought alongside Black Dino Ranger Tommy Oliver.
+They freed the mind-controlled Wind Rangers, and teamed up with the Dino Rangers to face Lothor and Mesogog's combined forces.
 After the battle, Hunter discovered that his rangers powers had been depleted, thus ending his time as a Power Ranger.
 He continued on as the head teacher at the Thunder Ninja Academy, later taking up the Ranger mantle again when an army of Rangers was formed to assist the Megaforce Rangers in Power Rangers Super Megaforce.

 The Crimson Ranger's arsenal included his Thunder Staff, the Crimson Blaster, the Crimson Tsunami Cycle, and the Ninja Glider Cycle, a special motorbike adapted to transform into a motor-propelled glider.
-His personal Zord was the Crimson Insectizord (which is modeled after a Hercules Beetle).
 His Power Spheres included the Spin Blade and pieces of the MiniZord and the Ninja Firebird and the Sting Blaster.